-It’s been an eventful year, literally.
-My partners at Compass and I have spoken at 100+ college admission events around the country, as thirst for strategic guidance on testing is greater than ever.
-Class of 2017 families put in the crosshairs of the fast-approaching SAT changes have been contemplating how to reconcile their personal timelines and decisions with those of the College Board.
-At every presentation — from high school College Nights to faculty workshops to college counselor conferences — our purpose has been to help folks contextualize these changes, individualize their plans, and chart a simplified course for the year ahead.
+It’s been an eventful spring.
+My Compass colleagues and I have given dozens of webinars to audiences around the country, as thirst for strategic guidance on testing is greater than ever.
+Since March, pandemic-related upheaval in college admission testing has left families confused and frustrated as they attempt to reconcile their personal timelines and decisions with those of the ACT, College Board, and colleges they are considering.
+With every presentation, our purpose has been to help students contextualize these changes, individualize their plans, and chart a simplified course for the year ahead.

 They Are Pragmatic

-The smartest test takers I know neither underestimate nor overestimate the importance of testing in the college admission process.
-They remain grounded and sensible about it, unaffected by the hype and uninfluenced by the emotions of others.
-Rather than letting fear or self-pity set the tone of the year ahead, these students will matter-of-factly accept testing as a relevant — but not all-consuming or defining — component of their high school record.
-Pragmatic students move on quickly to determining how to make testing serve their needs rather than dash their dreams.
-Pragmatists make no room for defeatism in their lives.
+Pragmatic college applicants don’t underestimate or overestimate the importance of testing.
+They remain practical about it, uninfluenced by the emotional noise around them.
+Instead of lamenting what they can’t control, these students matter-of-factly accept testing as a relevant — but not all-consuming or defining — component of their high school record.
+They determine if and how testing can serve their needs rather than dash their dreams, and proceed accordingly.

 They Are Planners

 Great planners use calendar as a verb.
-All smart test takers calendar well, and they start by counting backwards from the fall of senior year.
-Poor planners (and bad advisors), in contrast, tend to disregard real-world timelines and merely think in terms of “taking” tests — isolated events aimlessly scattered across school years.
-Savvy students, meanwhile, work backwards from test dates so that proper preparation and reaction timelines can take shape.
+All smart test takers calendar well, and they start by counting in reverse from the fall of senior year.
+Poor planners, in contrast, tend to disregard real-world timelines and merely think in terms of “taking” tests — isolated events aimlessly scattered across school years.
+Savvy students, meanwhile, work back from test dates so that proper preparation timelines can take shape.
 They first frame their entire testing window and then sketch in what they already know — or reasonably expect — will occupy their lives during that period.
-I guided one sophomore through this exercise today, and she arrived at a tailored, yet fairly common, starting game plan.
+I guided one sophomore through this exercise this week, and she arrived at a tailored, yet fairly common, starting game plan.
 Hers looks like this:

 - Take advantage of the open summer weeks to complete individualized, foundational online preparation.
-(One 90-minute private lesson per week — with assignments between lessons — feels reasonable to her.]
+(One 90-minute private lesson per week — with assignments between lessons — felt reasonable to her.)

-By the end of next June, she’ll know her GPA through junior year; she’ll have one (or two) official ACT scores; she’ll have her Subject Tests completed.
-Having refined her college list by then, she’ll enter the summer by taking honest inventory of where things stand and will decide if re-testing in the fall is necessary.
-Even if she chooses to apply early somewhere, she knows she can — and may need to — test in September (ACT) or October (new SAT) of senior year to reach her goals.
+By the end of next June, she’ll know her GPA through junior year; she’ll have one (or two) official ACT or SAT scores; she’ll have her Subject Tests completed.
+Having refined her college list by then, she’ll enter the summer by taking inventory of where things stand and will decide if any retesting is necessary.
+Even if she chooses to apply in an early decision round, she knows she can — and may need to — test over the summer or early fall to reach her goals.

 They Are Resilient

-Like the student mentioned above, smart test takers map out a plan early but are willing to make small course corrections as they navigate their path.
-While staying nimble, they are also able to remain persistent.
+Like the student referenced above, smart test takers map out a plan early but are willing to adjust as they go.
+While staying agile, they also remain persistent.
 They trust the thoughtful guidance they’ve received, they make rational and informed decisions, and they stay focused on long-term attainable goals they’ve set for themselves.
 They know test preparation is hard work that involves some frustration and disappointment.
 A sub-par score along the way won’t derail them.
 Testing is not a box smart students try to check off the list as soon as possible.
-Instead, it is deliberately integrated into the overall process of getting ready for college — affording students time to grow into their scoring potential.
+Instead, it is integrated into the overall process of getting ready for college — affording students time to grow into their scoring potential.

 Occasionally, students call our offices themselves.
-Poised and articulate as they ask great questions about our approach, they reveal themselves as some of the most engaged, no-nonsense test takers we know.
-Appropriately self-interested, these students are in search of expertise and first-rate support.
-As busy teens already managing full plates, they grasp the concept of opportunity cost.
-So while they are willing to invest time and effort to gain control of these tests, but they want that investment supported by the best available resources.
+They ask great questions about our approach and strike us as some of the most engaged, no-nonsense test takers we know.
+These students are in search of expertise and first-rate support.
+Already plenty busy, they are willing to make time to gain mastery of these tests, but they want that investment supported by the best available resources.

 They Are Sensible

-Who Will Be the Smartest Test Takers in the Class of 2017?
+Who Will Be the Smartest Test Takers From the Class of 2022?

-It’s impossible to stay ahead of all the information — not to mention the misinformation — swirling around us about college admission testing.
-The smartest students I know won’t try to do so.
-They’ll instead strive to simplify this exercise by driving the process, mapping a course of action, and remaining focused, resilient, confident, and sensible.
+It’s nearly impossible to stay ahead of all the information — while steering clear of the misinformation — swirling around us about college admission testing.
+The smartest students won’t necessarily try to do so.
+They’ll instead strive to simplify this exercise by cultivating the traits discussed above.
 They’ll identify what hurdles lie ahead, and they’ll take them in stride.
 They’ll seek out first-rate expertise and guidance and ignore the rest.
 Watch for these students — their behavior gives them away.